yashmadan123/MCW-Continuous-delivery-in-Azure-DevOps/Hands-on lab/HOL step-by step - Continuous delivery in Azure DevOps.md

     !["The Update README.md issue with the comment from the pull request created in step 6 linked"](../Media/hol-ex2-task3-step7-1.png "Azure Boards Issue")

-## Exercise 3: Monitoring and Logging in Azure
+## Exercise 3: Monitoring and logging in Azure

 Duration: 40 minutes